sortofsleepy/ofxARKit/README.md

       @property (nonatomic, strong) ARSession *session;
     @end

+    // then somewhere in your implementation block...
+    // official example shows you ought to declare the session in viewWillLoad and initialize in viewWillAppear, but
+    // that can result in tracking performance degradation in my experience (again, could just be the phone I'm borrowing,
+    // your milage may vary ¯\_(ツ)_/¯)

    self.session = [ARSession new];

     // TODO should be ARWorldTrackingConfiguration now but not in current API(might need to re-download sdk)